-A Writer’s Odyssey struggles to piece everything together during its ending, but it’s still a captivating journey from start to end.
+A Writer’s Odyssey struggles to piece everything together during its ending.
+But it’s still a captivating journey from start to end.

 A Writer’s Odyssey (刺杀小说家) Synopsis

 Guan Ning is a broken man.
 His daughter was kidnapped six years ago.
 His obsession thereafter to find her also resulted in his wife leaving him.
 He does, however, have an unusual talent, this being the ability to throw powerful and deadly accurate projectiles.
-When the representative of a powerful media conglomerate approaches him with information about his daughter, in exchange for murder, he reluctantly agrees, despite his misgivings and disgust.
+When the representative of a powerful media conglomerate approaches him with information about his daughter, in exchange for murder, he reluctantly agrees, despite misgivings and disgust.
 Meanwhile, in a fantasy world, a young warrior named Kong Wen struggles to survive assassins sent after him by the god-like Lord Redmane.
 Mysteriously, impossibly, all that happens in this world mirrors the misadventures of Guan Ning and his hit target.

 Years in the making, and based on the novels of Chinese writer Shuang Xuetao, A Writer’s Odyssey impresses with its ambitious story, CGI superiority, and superb acting.